TerryCavanagh/VVVVVV/desktop_version/README.md

 A Word About Compiler Quirks
 ----------------------------

+_(Note: This section only applies to version 2.2 of the source code, which is the initial commit of this repository.
+Since then, much hard work has been put in to fix many undefined behaviors.
+If you're compiling the latest version of the source code, ignore this section.)_

 This engine is _super_ fussy about optimization levels and runtime checks.
 In particular, the Windows version _absolutely positively must_ be compiled in Debug mode, with /RTC enabled.
 If you build in Release mode, or have /RTC